AIE-Lafayette/YokaiInvasion/README.md

 YokaiInvasion

-This game is a collaboration effort between 3 programmers and 3 artists.
+This game is a collaboration between 3 programmers and 3 artists.
 The game is to kill the enemy in fornt of you and dont die.

 [Controls]